-Here’s why an attorney won’t take your personal injury case
+Here’s why a personal injury attorney may not take your case

 …and why you should not take no for an answer